 3. Drawdown Limits Removed

-From 6 April 2015, the limits on how much or how little you could take from your drawdown fund each year were scrapped.
+From 6 April 2015, the limits on how much or how little you could take from your drawdown fund (see our drawdown calculator) each year were scrapped.
 Previously the amount you could take as income was capped at 150% of the income a healthy person of the same age could get from a lifetime annuity.
 Now, however, you are allowed unlimited withdrawals.

 For higher earners the option of a flexible income offers them the opportunity to manage their income in a tax-efficient manner, taking less when they don’t need it and more when required.
 They can balance their income requirement with their tax-liability.